exceptionless/Website/2015-06-17-the-power-of-real-time-project-settings.md

 These Client Configuration Values are somewhat of a hidden Exceptionless gem, but we think they are power and that many of our users can find real value in using them to control the flow of information, specifically sensitive data.

 If you have any questions or comments, please let us know.
-As usual, we&#8217;re all ears!
+As usual, we're all ears!